What do young people understand about synthetic cannabinoids in vapes?

 Project aims

-During this project we want to:
+During this project we wanted to:

 • Develop our understanding of how to minimise harm from SCs in young people who use vapes

-What we hope to achieve
+What we did